 Russian Gateway Language Project

 As long as believers have the supplies they need to sustain life, they plan to keep working on the Bible translation.
-“They’re doing a combination of Open Bible Stories, and the first attempt at Scripture translation” in their heart language, Eric says.
+“They’re doing a combination of Open Bible Stories, and the first attempt at Scripture translation” in their heart language, Arne says.
 The Open Bible Stories are comprised of 50 Bible stories spanning Genesis to Revelation.

 “unfoldingWord is focused on equipping church networks to do their own translation projects.
 We train in all aspects of the roles required to perform this kind of work.”